Acute Lymphoblastic Leukaemia (ALL) – Brief Information

 Patients who are not included in any trial, either because they suffer disease while there is no trial available or because they do not, for some reason, fit into one of the existing trials, are often included in so-called registries.
 The patients are generally treated according to the recommendations of the trial centre, thus receiving the current best therapy available.

-Currently, the following therapy optimising trials are available for children and adolescents with ALL in Germany:
+Currently, the following therapy optimising trials are open for children and adolescents with ALL in Germany:

-- Registry CoALL 2020 (CoALL stands for Cooperative ALL Trial): children and adolescents under the age of 18 who are not treated within the ALLtogether1 trial can be registered with the CoALL 2020 Registry.
+• Registry CoALL 2020 (CoALL stands for Cooperative ALL Trial): children and adolescents under the age of 18 who are not treated within the ALLtogether1 trial can be registered with the CoALL 2020 Registry.
 The registry accepts children and adolescents with any type of ALL since May 2020 (as a transitory solution after study COALL-08-09 was closed for patient recruitment).
 It also includes patients with ALL as a secondary malignancy as well as with non-Hodgkin lymphoma.
 Therapy recommendations within the registry correspond to the standard therapy of the ALLTogether trial.
-Chair of registry and study centre is PD Dr. med.
-Gabriele Escherich (MD, PhD), Universitätsklinikum Hamburg-Eppendorf.
+Chair of registry and study centre is Prof. Dr. med.
+Gabriele Escherich (MD, PhD), University Hospital Hamburg-Eppendorf.

-- Observation Trial ALL-REZ: this trial collects data of recurrent disease patients (under 18 years of age) that are not included in above-mentioned study, such as children and adolescents with a second relapse or a first but high-risk relapse of ALL (principal investigator: PD Dr. Arend von Stackelberg, Department of Paediatric Oncology and Haematology of the Charité Berlin).
+• Observation Trial ALL-REZ: this trial collects data of recurrent disease patients (under 18 years of age) that are not included in above-mentioned study, such as children and adolescents with a second relapse or a first but high-risk relapse of ALL (principal investigator: Prof. Dr. Arend von Stackelberg, Department of Paediatric Oncology and Haematology of the Charité Berlin).

-Please note: trial AIEOP-BFM ALL 2017 and CoALL trial / registry are designed for the same group of patients (patients with newly-diagnosed ALL, aged 0 to 17 or 1 to 17, respectively) and only differ but slightly.
+Please note: The treatment protocols developed by the AIEOP-BFM study group and the CoALL and ALLTogether study groups are designed for the same group of patients (patients with newly-diagnosed ALL, aged 0 to 17 or 1 to 17, respectively) and only differ but slightly.
 The choice between the two trial protocols or resulting recommendations, respectively, is made by the local treatment team, depending on which of the two protocols the respective treatment centre is spezialised in.
 Since April 2022, the CoALL study group – as one of nine study groups in total – has been participating in the new phase III study of the international ALLTogether consortium.

 Please note that patients with mature B-ALL (B-AL) are not considered here, since they receive a treatment for mature B-cell Non-Hodgkin lymphoma.